State-by-state guide to the taxability of digital products

 The term “digital products” (or “digital property,” or “digital goods and services,” etc.) generally refers to the following:

 - Digital audio files (music, podcasts, ringtones, etc.)

 - Digital images and video files (photographs, television shows, movies)

-These digital products don’t fit tidily into many state sales tax definitions and laws because the laws were made before such products were even conceived.
+These digital products often don't fit tidily into state sales tax definitions and laws because they were created before such products were even conceived.
 All states with a sales tax apply it to most “tangible personal property” — but an ebook can’t be held like a physical book, and a streamed movie can’t be grasped like a DVD.

 Nonetheless, some states try to make old definitions and laws work for newer products.
 Some don’t tax digital products because they’re considered to be intangible, while others consider them tangible because they can be seen if not held.
 And some states use existing laws as guidelines: If a product is taxable in its tangible form, it’s taxable in its intangible form.

 States that are members of the Streamlined Sales and Use Tax Agreement (SSUTA) adhere to uniform definitions for these products.
 However, the definitions aren’t linked to the taxability of digital products, which still varies from state to state.

 Most frustratingly, some states simply don’t define these products or address the taxability of digital products.
 In these instances, guidance can sometimes be found in department of revenue letter rulings, in which the tax authorities answer questions from specific taxpayers; but that’s not the same thing as a law that applies to everyone.

 Once determined, taxability rules need to be periodically confirmed because sales tax rates, rules, and regulations are subject to change.
 That’s true for all products and services, from clothing to food to spray tans, but it’s especially true for digital products.
 Both Connecticut and Rhode Island amended the taxability of certain digital products in 2019.